 I LOVE these colors!
 But now I had to figure out how to turns these old sweaters into a coat that reflected my personality and tastes.
-I told Alexander about my idea for the sweater coat and he was skeptical — he didn’t think it was really my style.
+I told Alexa about my idea for the sweater coat and she was skeptical — she didn’t think it was really my style.
 I explained that I rarely indulged my style as a busy mom and it was high time I did.
-But I still wanted him onboard with his crazy idea, if possible, so I asked if he wanted to figure out where to put the various sweater colors.
-I made swatches of each color in Adobe Illustrator, made a little drawing, and set him to work.
-This is what he came up with:
+But I still wanted her on board with this crazy idea, if possible, so I asked if she wanted to figure out where to put the various sweater colors.
+I made swatches of each color in Adobe Illustrator, made a little drawing, and set her to work.
+This is what she came up with:

-He did good and I approved his design!
+She did good and I approved her design!
 So this evening I set out to cut the bodice, waistband, and skirt panels.
 It didn’t take too long.
 I pinned the bodice and waistband together to see how they looked, and I’m very pleased:

 I should note that I originally thought of going with a greenish color for the bodice, but it was a little too big and I was concerned it would just be too droopy after adding the skirt.
 Also, it was a little too muted.
 Plus I think the burgundy looked a little better on me.
 So burgundy it is!

-Tomorrow night after Alexander goes to bed I’ll start serging the skirt panels together!
+Tomorrow night after Alexa goes to bed I’ll start serging the skirt panels together!
 Watch for more photos and posts.